ninito-ph/c-sharp-style-guide/README.markdown

 # ninito-ph C# Style Guide

+## **PLEASE, REFER TO MY [NEW, MORE COMPREHENSIVE AND UP-TO-DATE UNITY STYLE GUIDE](https://github.com/ninito-ph/Unity-Style-Guide).
+THIS GUIDE HERE IS BEING LEFT FOR ARCHIVAL PURPOSES.**

 This style guide is a fork of raywenderlich's C# style guide.

 Its overarching goals are **conciseness**, **readability** and **simplicity**.
 Also, this guide is written primarily for **Unity**.